 To graduate, students must also demonstrate their knowledge and skills with a final applied research project.
 Students can choose the type of project based on their own professional interests and goals, but it should be a project that results in one of the standard professional products for a European Studies graduate.
 These include: a policy advice (an advisory report or policy proposal) or a strategic plan (a marketing/communication plan, a market analysis/export plan or a funding application/grant proposal).

-Students are supervised throughout their research by a member of staff with expertise in their field of research and evaluated by their supervisor and an impartial second reader.
+Students are supervised throughout their research by a member of staff with expertise in their field of research and evaluated by their supervisor and an impartial second reader, as well as an English teacher who evaluates the quality of the writing.